Chymyst/chymyst-core/docs/roadmap.md

  3 * 4 - LAZY values on molecules?
 By default?
 What about pattern-matching then?
 Probably need to refactor SyncMol and AsyncMol into non-case classes and change some other logic. — Will not do now.
 Not sure that lazy values on molecules are important as a primitive.
 We can always simulate them using closures.

- 2 * 3 - investigate using a single wait/notify pair instead of 2 semaphores; does it give better performance? - Implemented in 0.2.0

  5 * 5 - implement fairness with respect to molecules. - Will not do now.
 If reactions depend on fairness, something is probably wrong with the chemistry.
 Instead, pipelining should be a very often occurring optimization.

  3 * 5 - create and use an RDLL (random doubly linked list) data structure for storing molecule values; benchmark.
 Or use Vector with tail-swapping?
 This should help fetch random molecules out of the soup. - Will not do now.
 Not sure what value it brings us if molecule values are truly randomly chosen.